 When you plan on planting a Christmas tree, you need to make sure to purchase a live Christmas tree that has been sold with the root ball still intact.
 Typically, the root ball will come covered by a piece of burlap.
 Once a tree is cut from the root ball, it can no longer be planted outside, so make sure that the trunk and the root ball of the Christmas tree remain undamaged.

 Consider buying a smaller tree as well.
 A smaller tree will go through the transition from outdoors to indoors to outdoors again.

 When you decide to replant a Christmas tree outside after the holidays, you also need to accept that you will not be able to enjoy the tree indoors as long as you would a cut tree.
 This is because indoor conditions can put a live Christmas tree at risk.
-Expect that your Christmas tree will only be able to be in the house for 1 to1 ½ weeks.
-Any longer than this, as you reduce the chance that your Christmas tree will be able to adapt to conditions outside again.
+Expect that your Christmas tree will only be able to be in the house for 1 to 1 ½ weeks.
+Any longer than this, you reduce the chance that your Christmas tree will be able to adapt to the conditions outside again.

 When planting a Christmas tree, start by keeping the tree outside in a cold and sheltered place.
 When you buy your Christmas tree, it has been harvested in the cold and has already gone into dormancy.
 You need to keep it in that dormant state to help it survive being replanted.
 Keeping it in a cold place outside until you are ready to bring it indoors will help with this.